 At this point, Liza was facing an uphill battle: sick every single day for seven years.
 She attempted steroid treatment, but all medications eventually failed.

 “I felt like all of my medication options were relatively similar in the sense that I would get the same ‘so-so’ result, but potentially risk a bad reaction.”
 Liz recalls negative side effects of IBD treatments, such as periods of hair loss and rapid weight gain.
 “Fear can be a motivator, or some people are paralyzed by it”, Liz explains.
 And for a time, Liz was paralyzed by it.

 While training a client, Liz had expressed that she’d had enough.
 Her client had close ties to the Crohn’s and Colitis Foundation of Canada and recommended her to Dr. Brian Bressler.
-Dr. Bressler kept her on Remicade and began optimizing her dosage with an oral medication.
-He even added turmeric supplements to her diet.
+Dr. Bressler kept her on Remicade and began optimizing her dosage.
+Liz and Dr. Bressler even added turmeric supplements to her diet.

-Liz’s experience with Etrolizumab says it all: “I feel as though I’ve never had the disease before.”
+Liz’s experience says it all: “I feel as though I’ve never had the disease before.”

 After nearly a decade, it looks like Liz has finally found an IBD treatment that works.
 As many UC patients search for their best UC treatment options, Liz offers advice from her personal experience: